Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/ECLCG-HITCON-2024.md

 Now make a lattice basis like Stern's algorithm, annihilating each kk_i.

-Then you can take the LLL outputs and directly solve the same system of equations.
+Then you can take the LLL outputs and directly solve the same system of equations, recovering every kk_i.

 (The LCG relation is handled implicitly)